 Not only the Netgear RAX120 router looks the part, but it also packs a big punch.
 The router sports a 64-bit 2.2GHz quad-core processor with 512MB DDR3 RAM and 1GB of internal flash memory.
 That's a lot of raw power.

-As for Wi-Fi, on the 2.4GHz band, the RAX120 features the 4×4 setup and has the top speed of 1.2Gbps.
-Despite the high spec, chances are you won’t get a much faster rate than a high-end Wi-Fi 5 router on this band.
-That’s because, for years now, the 24GHz band is used mostly to make a router backward compatible with legacy clients.
+As for Wi-Fi, on the 2.4GHz band, the RAX120 features the 4x4 setup and has a top speed of 1.2Gbps.
+Despite the high spec, chances are you won't get a much faster rate than a high-end Wi-Fi 5 router on this band.
+That's because, for years now, the 24GHz band has been mainly used to make a router backward compatible with legacy clients.

 |Wi-Fi 6 Stream||Speed at 80 MHz||Speed at 160 MHz||Applicable Netgear Router Models|

-On the 5GHz things get a bit complicated.
-On paper, the RAX120 features the 8-streams (8×8) Wi-Fi 6 setup.
-However, this is only true when you use the 80MHz channel width — where a single stream can deliver 600Mbps.
+On the 5GHz, things get a bit complicated.
+The RAX120 features the 8-streams (8x8) Wi-Fi 6 setup on paper.
+However, this is only true when you use the 80MHz channel width -- where a single stream can deliver 600Mbps.

-If you use the new 160MHz channel width — where a single stream can deliver 1.2Gbps — the RAX120 now only works in a 4×4 setup.
+If you use the new 160MHz channel width -- where a single stream can deliver 1.2Gbps -- the RAX120 now only works in a 4x4 setup.
 It can only handle 160MHz in 80+80 mode).
 So, in terms of number, no matter how you want to define its streams, this router always has the top speed on the 5GHz band of 4.8Gbps.